 Underwriting is the process assessing risk of issuing insurance.
 Undewriters evaluate applications,

-Confused about Medicare and Medicare supplements?
+Confused about Medicare and Medicare Supplements?
 You’re not alone.
-Shopping for a Medicare supplement plan is no easy task.
-Trying to understand what Medicare Parts A & B cover, what different Medicare supplement plan letters cover, which plan is best for you and how to get the best price on your selected plan can be a frustrating project if you go it alone.
+Shopping for a Medicare Supplement plan is no easy task.
+If you go it alone, trying to understand what Medicare Parts A & B cover, what different Medicare Supplement plan letters cover, which plan is best for you, and how to get the best price on your selected plan can be a frustrating project.

 Like tens of thousands of others before you, trust GoMedigap to walk you through the process.
-This shopper’s guide will be a good start in helping you understand the shopping process.
-Your next step should be to call and speak with a GoMedigap agent at (800) 310-2550 for a completely free consultation.
-You’ll never pay for our services and you’ll thank yourself for making the call.
+This guide will be a good start in helping you understand the shopping process.

 How & When Do I Enroll in Medicare Parts A & B?

 Within 3-6 months of turning 65, you should receive a large envelope from the Social Security Administration with information about your Medicare Part A & Part B coverage.
-Within this envelope, you’ll find a thicker sheet of paper which includes your Medicare ID card on one corner of the page.
+In this envelope, you’ll find a thicker sheet of paper which includes your Medicare ID card on one corner of the page.
 It has perforated edges to allow you to detach it from the page.
 It is thick stock paper and is your permanent ID.
-You will not receive a plastic ID card.
+You won’t receive a plastic ID card.